anytizer/housekeeping.py/README.md

 All pages are printer friendly.

 ## Tested in

 This product has been tested to run in:

 ### Operating Systems

-Server script of this product has been tested to run in:
+Server side script of this product has been found (roughly tested) to run in:

 * [Raspbian](https://www.raspberrypi.org)
 * [macOS](https://en.wikipedia.org/wiki/MacOS)
 * [MX Linux](https://mxlinux.org)
 * [Windows 10](https://www.microsoft.com/en-ca/windows/get-windows-10)

 ### Browsers